How to Make a Smoothie Bowl – Thick, Creamy & Perfect Every Time

 Tropical smoothie bowl with mango, pineapple, banana, granola, chia seeds, and coconut flakes

-If you’ve ever tried making a smoothie bowl and ended up with… basically a drink — yeah, that’s the problem most people hit first.
+If you’ve ever tried making a smoothie bowl and ended up with something you could literally drink through a straw… yeah, same.

-And the difference isn’t just “less liquid”.
-It’s how you build it from the start.
+It’s about how you build it from the very first step.

-Once you get that part right, everything else becomes easy — texture, flavor, even how it looks in the bowl.
+Once you get that right, everything else becomes easy:

 1 cup frozen fruit (mango, berries, or banana)